-Ranks 1-3: A B C D E F G H I -
+Ranks 1-3: A B C D E F G H I - CanImplement(@,@), CanSpecify(@,@), MinSilentChgEB(@,@)

 The first two rows have full marks across the board, so the third row is the first to differentiate.
-Solution C is expected to incur a minor change of behavior by calling trivial destructors through a callback; however, there is not expected to be any observable change of behavior, so we allow it to continue.
+Solution C is expected to incur a minor change of behavior by calling trivial destructors through a callback; however, no observable change of behavior is expected, so we allow C to continue.

-On the other hand, solution F has silent visible changes in almost all programs, as all destructors become virtual; we reject solution F outright at this point.
+On the other hand, solution F has silent visible changes in almost all programs, since all destructors become virtual; we reject solution F at this point.

-Solution G clearly changes the sliver of well-defined behavior by turning correct destruction into an abort, but there is some argument that that would be a necessary-but-not-minimal silent change in order to resolve the many broken programs with undefined behavior, so we score it a 5 and demote it to lower case.
+Solution G clearly changes the sliver of well-defined behavior by turning correct destruction into an abort, but one could argue that would be a necessary-but-not-minimal silent change to resolve the many broken programs with undefined behavior, so we score G as 5 and demote it to lowercase.

-Rank 4: A B C D E \ g H I - MinBrkNonDeprec(9,@)
+Rank 4: A B C D E g H I - MinBrkNonDeprec(9,@)

-There is a risk that solution C might break the extreme corner case introduced by C++11 where private destructors can be trivial, creating program that are well defined only if pointing to an incomplete type; again, we let solution C continue.
+Solution C might break the extreme corner case introduced by C++11 where private destructors can be trivial, creating programs that are well defined only if pointing to an incomplete type; again, we let solution C continue.

-Solution E clearly breaks well-formed code that is not yet deprecated, and does so deliberately; it is rejected at this point.
+Solution E clearly breaks well-formed code that is not yet deprecated and does so deliberately, so E is rejected.

-Solution G changes well-defined behavior to a runtime failure, but this is not a compile-time breakage so we let it pass with a 9.
+Solution G changes well-defined behavior to a runtime failure, but this change is not a compile-time breakage, so we let G pass with a 9.

-Rank 5: A B C D \ \ g H I - MinAnyWFtoIF(9,@)
+Rank 5: A B C D g H I - MinAnyWFtoIF(9,@)

-Row 5 is a stronger form of row 4 that does not allow for breaking even deprecated code.
+MinAnyWFtoIF is a stronger form of MinBrkNonDeprec that does not allow for breaking even deprecated code.
 All solutions still in contention satisfy this principle.

-Rank 6: A B C D \ g H I - MinRuntimeOH(9,@)
+Rank 6: A B C D g H I - MinRuntimeOH(9,@)

-Row C clearly anticipates some kind of runtime overhead to perform some kind of virtual dispatch on every delete, storing an extra function pointer with every new; however, the overhead is essential to produce correct program behavior, so we score a 5 and demote to lower case.
+Row C clearly anticipates some kind of runtime overhead to perform some kind of virtual dispatch on every delete, storing an extra function pointer with every new; however, the overhead is essential to produce correct program behavior, so C scores 5, and we demote to lowercase.
 All other remaining solutions satisfy this principle.

-Rank 7: A B c D \ \ g H I - MinABIBreak(9,@)
+Rank 7: A B c D g H I - MinABIBreak(9,@)

-It is not expected that solution C can be implemented without breaking ABI, so it is eliminated by this principle.
+Solution C is not expected to be implemented without breaking ABI, so it is eliminated.
 All other remaining solutions satisfy this principle.

-Ranks 8-11: A B \ D \ \ g H I -
+Ranks 8-11: A B D g H I

-All remaining solutions satisfy these principle.
+All remaining solutions satisfy these principles.

-Rank 12: A B \ D \ \ g H I - MaxUBDetect(5,5)
+Rank 12: A B D g H I - MaxUBDetect(5,5)

-Solution A makes no effort to report undefined behavior so is rejected at this point.
-Solution G tries to define away all undefined behavior by turning into a runtime failure, which is a poor substitute for finding likely errors at compile time, so it too is rejected by this principle.
+Solution A makes no effort to report undefined behavior and is rejected at this point.
+Solution G tries to define all undefined behavior by turning it into a runtime failure, which is a poor substitute for finding likely errors at compile time, so it too is rejected by this principle.

-Solutions D and H silently resolve the most common cause of undefined behavior by defined delete to not call the destructor in these cases.
-That entirely eliminates the category of UB so that it does not need to be reported, but also defines a program to silently leak objects (not memory) and their associated resources that may accumulate over runtime; we score them a 5 and they are demoted to lower case letters.
+Solutions D and H silently resolve the most common cause of undefined behavior by defining delete to not call the destructor in these cases.
+That entirely eliminates the category of UB so that it does not need to be reported but also defines a program to silently leak objects (not memory) and their associated resources that may accumulate over run time; we score them 5 and demote them to lowercase letters.

-Solutions B and I score a 9 for deprecating the causes of undefined behavior, but do not get full marks as deprecation warnings are a matter for QoI, unlike making the construct ill-formed.
+Solutions B and I score a 9 for deprecating the causes of undefined behavior but do not get full marks since deprecation warnings are a matter for QoI, unlike making the construct ill-formed.

-Rank 13: \ B \ d \ \ \ h I - MinPreclusion(5,5)
+Rank 13: B d h I - MinPreclusion(5,5)